Skip to main content

 Course content

-The Brunel MBA programme is based upon key business concepts that can help managers and CEOs alike develop the expertise required to lead and manage in international business.
+The Brunel MBA programme is based on key business concepts that can help managers and CEOs alike develop the expertise to lead and manage in international business.

 Compulsory